Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 The apps on offer include integrations with well-known social media platforms (Facebook, Instagram, Pinterest etc.) and marketing tools (like Mailchimp, LinkedIn and Hubspot); you’ll also find apps in the directory that add bits of functionality to Canva — for example image enhancement tools; frame tools; mockup tools and more.

-As for PowerPoint, a wider range of add-ons is available — around 320 of them.
-A ‘get add-ins’ button in the PowerPoint ribbon menu lets you browse these.
+As for PowerPoint, a slightly smaller range of add-ons is available — around 280 of them.
+An ‘Add-ins’ button in the PowerPoint ribbon menu lets you browse these.

 However, while the Canva apps are quite broad in terms of their features and purposes, the ‘add-ins’ available for PowerPoint are essentially to do with presentation-related functionality.